erich666/McUsd/README.md

 ![Blender render](/images/blender_render.png "Blender render")

 This experimental work-in-progress looks good overall.
 The cutouts do not yet cast shadows.
 The normal map texture on the prismarine block appears to be reverse in both X and Y, with the bumps appearing to push in instead of out.
+This effect is more visible if you click on the image above, to see the original, higher resolution version.
+In further testing, Blender currently appears to ignore the bias and scale values set on the normal texture map.

 ## Unreal Editor